KhalafAbdi/Puiz/README.md

 # Puiz
+Forked from an old account that i no longer user

 A quiz game for Android and IOS made in flutter.

 The app and pictures can be seen here: https://play.google.com/store/apps/details?id=dk.khalaf.puiz